Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

-On Tuesday, Mookie Betts (.545 on-base percentage in past 10 games, 139 points above season-long percentage) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+On Wednesday, Mookie Betts (batting .512 in his past 10 games) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
 First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Diamondbacks.
+He had two hits (going 2-for-3 with a home run and an RBI) in his last game against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Diamondbacks